 Why did you begin taking acting classes with stage & the City?

 I wanted to try a different activity and learn some new skills which would help me at work.
 I often have to talk/present which can get tiresome and boring, so learning new skills to help me to become more fresh and energetic is very useful!
-Also I to wanted a new activity to help improve confidence, to meet new people and to do something different as a way of having fun.
+Also, I to wanted a new activity to help improve confidence, to meet new people and to do something different as a way of having fun.

-Working in post production, advertising, film, tv and other creative industries as a whole I have a good familiarity and understanding of the performing arts so i don’t really know how to answer this one!
-My impressions have not changed, although with each new acting skill i am taught, I have a better understanding of the craft of acting as a whole, which I have found helps improve my understanding of performances.
+Working in post-production, advertising, film, tv and other creative industries as a whole I have a good familiarity and understanding of the performing arts so I don’t really know how to answer this one!
+My impressions have not changed, although, with each new acting skill I am taught, I have a better understanding of the craft of acting as a whole, which I have found helps improve my understanding of performances.

 In what way(s) has the Acting for Beginners course benefited you?
 Has it improved your performance in the workplace?

 The course has definitely improved my confidence and has also improved my public speaking skills.
-I’m much more at ease when I am doing a presentation and chatting to people I don’t know at networking events.
+I’m much more at ease when I am doing a presentation and chatting with people I don’t know at networking events.